Backpacking Camping - Why It's Not for Everyone 2

 They’ll bring a minimal amount of food and cooking supplies, and they’ll get a sleeping bag.

-If you’re a backpacker, you’ll need to bring a tent, a sleeping bag, a sleeping pad, and other equipment to make a comfortable stay.
+If you’re a backpacker, you must bring a tent, a sleeping bag, a pad, and other equipment to make a comfortable stay.

 How to avoid getting into trouble when camping

 You may be wondering if it’s safe to camp in some places.
-And the answer is yes, it’s usually fine to do so.
-Camping is illegal in many areas.
-There are certain areas where camping is frowned upon, such as forests, national parks, and private land.
-Some countries even have laws that require you to be registered as a camper.
+The answer is yes; it’s usually fine to do so.
+However, camping is illegal in many areas, such as forests, national parks, and private land.
+Some countries even have laws that require you to register as a camper.

-As Generally don’t want to camp in areas close to water.
-They may look beautiful, but they also tend to attract bears.
+I generally don’t want to camp in areas close to water.
+While they may look beautiful, they also tend to attract bears.
 While you can sleep outside without a tent, sleeping under a tarp is better to keep yourself warm and prevent wild animals from attacking you.

 What to expect when camping